pixelnest/pixelnest.github.io/tutorials/2d-game-unity/menus/index.md

 [ ![Start game][start]][start]

 <div data-block="tip">
-_Tip_: The `Application.LoadLevel()` method job is to clear the current scene and to instantiate all the game objects of the new one.
-Sometimes, you want to keep a game object of a first scene into a second (e.g., to have a continuous music between two menus). <br /><br />Unity provides a `DontDestroyOnLoad(aGameObject)` method for these cases.
+  **Tip**: the `Application.LoadLevel()` method job is to clear the current scene and to instantiate all the game objects of the new one.
+Sometimes, you want to keep a game object of a first scene into a second (e.g., to have a continuous music between two menus).

+  Unity provides a `DontDestroyOnLoad(aGameObject)` method for these cases.
 Just call it on a game object and it won't be cleared when a new scene is loaded.
 In fact, it won't be cleared at all.
 So if you want to remove it in a further scene, you have to manually destroy it.
 </div>

 # Deaths and restarts